davidcavazos/marble-madness-3d/README.md

 From YaST check the following: gcc-g++ make cmake-gui git

 2. Install dependencies
-From YaST check the following: boost-devel sdl-devel Mesa-devel glew-devel
+From YaST check the following: boost-devel libSDL-devel libSDL_image-devel Mesa-devel glew-devel

 2.1 Install Bullet Physics
 Navigate to the folder where the build will be compiled (preferably outside the source)